 Here comes the star of the show and it’s Vivo’s front camera.
 This 24 MP giant is here to give you some great selfies for your Instagram profile.
 Since we have a very big sensor, your selfies will be given a new shininess and a quality that you can admire.
 The great thing about this camera is that the video recording is also great.
 Just be careful not to spam the Instagram Live feature, but you can use it for Skype calls instead!

-When it comes to the performance, I can’t say I’m impressed.
+When it comes to performance, I can’t say I’m impressed.
 This is where Vivo V9 shows its weaknesses, despite having Android 8.0 installed out of the box.
 Vivo V0 comes with Snapdragon 626 chipset and Adreno 506 GPU.
 If you know a thing or two about smartphones, you know that Snapdragon 626 isn’t exactly the newest nor the greatest chipset on the planet.
-It’s pretty clear that Vivo used its great design to cover up these major flaws.
+Vivo used its great design to cover up these major flaws.

 Battery and Speaker